eren-bardak/Word2Vec-BBCArticleRecommendation/README.md

 # Article Recommendation Using Word2vec (From the course MSDS692 - Data Acquisiton @USF)

-- Summary: Developed an article recommendation system using by calculating the Euclidean distances between a corpus of articles using the word2vec from Stanford's GloVe project, trained on Wikipedia, and a corpus of BBC text articles.
+- Summary: Developed an article recommendation system by calculating the Euclidean distances between a corpus of articles using the word2vec from Stanford's GloVe project, trained on Wikipedia, and a corpus of BBC text articles.

 - Technologies Used: Python, Flask for web server, and PyTest for testing.